rajdeep-mondal-hub/pdmd-spectest/README.md

 # pdmd-spectest

+A tool for showing how closely a given markdown implementation's html output matches that of [Pandoc](http://johnmacfarlane.net/pandoc/).

-For each small input-md/\*.md file, pdmd-spectest.pl renders it to html using both [Pandoc](http://johnmacfarlane.net/pandoc/) and some other markdown processor (specified on the command line), and compares the html outputs to see if they are the same (mostly ignoring whitespace).
-Call it from its project dir, for example:
+For each small input-md/\*.md file, pdmd-spectest.pl renders it to html using both Pandoc and some other markdown processor (specified on the command line), and then compares the html outputs to see if they are the same (mostly ignoring whitespace).
+Run it from its project dir, for example:

     ./pdmd-spectest.pl markdown2